chinghao0703/chinghao0703.github.io/_posts/2018-9-12-Recent-research-update.md

 \end{aligned}
 \end{equation}$$

 Note that KKT conditions are always sufficient.
-Its necessary only under the Slater condition.
+It's necessary only under the Slater condition.